szelpe/woocommerce-barion/readme.txt

 1. Settings on the WooCommerce Settings > Checkout page
 2. Barion as a payment method

+== Privacy Policy ==

+If you choose to sign up to the newsletter, the following data will be collected: admin email address, the current user's name and email address and the URL of your blog.
+We use the collected data to send newsletters occasionally.
+The collected data is deleted upon request and will not be shared.

 == Changelog ==

+= 2.3.0 =

+- Added newsletter signup

 = 2.1.0 =